pandaframework/pandaframework/docs/architecture.md

 ![architecture-overview](diagrams/architecture.png)

-> A high level overview of Polymorphic's architecture.
+> A high level overview of Faux's architecture.

-Polymorphic is composed of the following components:
+Faux is composed of the following components:

 - An `api` which a game is built upon.
 - An `editor` which allows editing certain aspect of a game.